RockTechie/Technical_Documentation_Page/README.md

-# Technical_Documentation_Page
+# Technical Documentation Page

- Technical detail of HTML languge
+This Technical documentation page based on HTML, is part of the coarse in Responsive Web Design Projects created by FreeCodeCamp.org.